 RepRapPro was using for all its machines a board equipped with a 32 bit arm processor, the Duet V0.6 then V0.8.5 (same processor as an Arduino Due).
 A delta printer requires much more calculation power than a cartesian and 8 bit boards are struggling to operate deltas.
 Typically, you cannot use a LCD screen on a delta with a 8bit processor controller, as it requires too much computing power.

-The Duet have evolved in a new version, the Duet WiFi and it seems a Duet Ethernet is in preparation
+The Duet have evolved in a new version, the Duet WiFi and also a Duet Ethernet.

 On the Duet, the configuration is also more simple than 8 bit boards, as the parameters are simply defined in a configuration file.
 All parameters are defined in files which are placed in an SD card.
 This SD card is also used for printing, which allow the printer to run in full autonomy.

 Stepper drivers are on the board and motor current is digitally set by the board itself and can be modified during operation.

 A web server is installed on the board and you operate the printer with this web server, through an Ethernet link, or if you don't have a router, through a Wi-Fi bridge.
 The printer is autonomous so if you loose the link, you cannot see the parameters but this does not stop the print.
 There is no local panel.
 A very complete touchscreen panel the PanelDue is sold by David Crocker and Think3DPrint3D.
 No simple panel is available nor seems forecasted.

 Provided your network runs DHCP, the connection to the printer is automatic, simply calling its name (modifiable) in your web browser.
 Alternatively, you can configure a fixed IP adress.
 Note that on mobile device, you shall use IP address.